Skip to main content

 Filing returns and paying the tax

-1. Log in to your Business Online Services account.
+1. Log in to your Business Online Services account (or create one).

-2. Select the ≡ Services menu in the upper left-hand corner of your Account Summary homepage.
+2. Select the ≡ Services menu in the upper-left corner of your Account Summary homepage.

-3. Select Other taxes, then select Medical cannabis web file from the expanded menu.
+3. Select Other taxes, then choose Medical cannabis web file from the expanded menu.

 If the due date falls on a Saturday, Sunday, or legal holiday, the return is due on the next business day.

-When completing the return, gross receipts must be reported by the county where the medical cannabis was manufactured and the county where it was dispensed.
-For medical cannabis that was delivered to a certified patient or designated caregiver’s home, gross receipts must be attributed to the county where the dispensing facility is located.
+Report gross receipts by the county where the medical cannabis was manufactured and the county where it was dispensed.
+For medical cannabis delivered to a certified patient or designated caregiver’s home, report the gross receipts from these sales by the county where the dispensing facility is located.

 Penalty and interest

-Registered organizations must file their returns and pay the tax due by the due date to avoid penalty and interest.
-Organizations that file or pay late can compute the penalty and interest due using our Penalty and Interest Calculator.
+Registered organizations must file returns and pay the tax due by the due date to avoid penalty and interest.
+Use the Penalty and Interest Calculator to calculate the late filing and late payment penalties and interest due.

 Recordkeeping